 They find a buyer who is also an investor.
 They will bear all repair and rehabilitation costs of the property.
 You don’t have to worry or bother about repairing the house before you sell it.

-There is no business that is risk-free.
+There is no risk-free business.
 This is also true with real estate wholesaling in New Jersey, or anywhere.
-There is minimal risk in the business as long as you do not hold onto houses for long and you are done with a deal within a few days.
+The business has minimal risk as long as you do not hold onto houses for long and you are done with a deal within a few days.

 Flexible working time